 Since January 2004, the known human cases of avian flu have all occurred in Southeast Asia.
 Almost all of these infections were contracted by people who handle chickens.
-Migratory waterfowl and shorebirds can carry avian flu; infected birds have been found in Mongolia, Kazakhstan and Russia.
+Migratory waterfowl and shorebirds can carry avian flu; infected birds have been found in Mongolia, Kazakhstan, and Russia.

-However, according to Alfonso Torres of Cornell's College of Veterinary Medicine, "When experts look at the maps of the areas affected by avian influenza in Asia and they look at the flying pathways of migratory waterfowl, there is not an overlap.
+However, according to Alfonso Torres of Cornell's College of Veterinary Medicine, "When experts look at the maps of the areas affected by avian influenza in Asia and they look at the flying pathways of migratory waterfowl, there is not overlap.
 Waterfowl are not the culprit for what is happening in Asia."

 Why are people worried?
 One concern is that this particular virus could mutate and become more contagious, possibly spreading from person to person.
 Another concern is that the flu could be imported into this country through infected poultry.
 Public health officials are already working to ensure that this doesn't happen.

-The United States Fish and Wildlife Service recently launched a web site entitled Avian Influenza in Wild Birds--Sources of Information.
+The United States Fish and Wildlife Service recently launched a website entitled Avian Influenza in Wild Birds--Sources of Information.
 This educational document can be viewed at http://migratorybirds.fws.gov.

 NewsMax.com Article: "Dr. Blaylock: Bird Flu - A Sizzle That Will Fizzle

 When I hear a report from the government stating that a new virus will sweep the planet and kill millions I think of the great Swine Flu fiasco and the SARS fizzle.
 We heard the same warning with both and it turned out to be much ado about nothing.
 What concerns me is the fact that the vaccine manufacturing giants are sitting in the White House licking their chops at a chance to supply the entire world with a new flu vaccine- billions in sales.
-It may be that these viruses are being manufactured in a Chinese military laboratory, since the SARS virus first appeared in a university setting, not a poverty-stricken farm.
+It may be that these viruses are being manufactured in a Chinese military laboratory since the SARS virus first appeared in a university setting, not a poverty-stricken farm.
 Analysis of the virus's genetics was highly suggestive of this scenario.
 The pattern is always the same.
-Next it goes to Vietnam and then works it way to the West.
+Next, it goes to Vietnam and then works it way to the West.
 It is also important to remember that the high mortality rates being quoted, some 70% in Vietnam, occur among poorly nutritious peasants.

 We have seen this throughout history.
 The great flu pandemic of 1918 occurred on the heels of WW I, at a time of massive malnutrition.
 One of the reasons we have not seen a repeat of such a massive pandemic is that most Westerners are more nutritious than previously.
-One way to protect yourselves is to keep some beta-glucan (beta-1,3/1,6-glucan) around the house.
+One way to protect yourself is to keep some beta-glucan (beta-1,3/1,6-glucan) around the house.
 This is a powerful immune stimulant that specifically enhances cellular immunity, that is, the immunity that kills viruses.
 My experience is that it will overcome most common viruses; certainly better than a vaccine.
-Considerable evidence indicates that high doses of buffered vitamin C, selenium, vitamin E, the carotenoids and zinc, along with the other vitamins and minerals dramatically improves one's immune system and hence, protection against these epidemics
+Considerable evidence indicates that high doses of buffered vitamin C, selenium, vitamin E, carotenoids, and zinc, along with the other vitamins and minerals dramatically improve one's immune system and hence, protection against these epidemics

 For more information regarding the bird flu and pandemic flu preparedness, we would encourage all citizens to visit the following online discussion forum located at: http://www.Avianflutalk.com ...
 Influenza - Avian Biotech ...
 Avian Influenza FAQ ...
 World Health Organization ...
 Center for Disease Control & Prevention ...
 Interim Recommendations for Persons with Possible Exposure to Avian Influenza During Outbreaks Among Poultry in the United States (CDC) ...
 Interim Guidance for Protection of Persons Involved in U.S. Avian Influenza Outbreak Disease Control and Eradication Activities (CDC)